lucasbiel7/cucumber-java-runner/README.md

 - The extension will automatically detect the glue path for your step definitions
 - If the automatic detection fails, you'll be prompted to enter your glue path manually
+- CodeLens buttons are automatically enabled for all `.feature` files

 ## ❓ Troubleshooting

+- **CodeLens buttons not showing**: Make sure the extension is activated by opening a `.feature` file or running a Cucumber command
 - **Glue path not found error**: You will be asked to manually specify your glue path, e.g. `com.example.steps`
 - **Test execution error**: Make sure that the Maven structure is correct and that Cucumber dependencies are defined in pom.xml
 - **No Cucumber version found**: Ensure that your project has Cucumber dependencies in the pom.xml file